HearthSim/Joust/README.md

 ### Third party assets

-- The Belwe and Franklin Gothic fonts are under their own, respective licenses.
 - The Font Awesome font is licensed under the SIL OFL 1.1.
 - The Font Awesome style code is licensed under the MIT license.
 - Some Hearthstone textures are copyright © Blizzard Entertainment